From bespoke homes to thoughtfully designed commercial spaces, our portfolio reflects our passion for creating places with purpose and heart.

 Rogart House

-The Rogart project in the Scottish Highlands is a bespoke timber-frame family home designed to embrace off-grid living and its breathtaking natural surroundings.
-Through regular collaboration with our clients, we’ve created a design that reflects their vision for a practical, sustainable, and beautifully crafted home.
+Through ongoing collaboration with our clients, we’ve developed a design that reflects their vision for a sustainable, practical, and beautifully crafted home rooted in place.

-The house features a timber frame and is clad in locally sourced Scottish larch, blending seamlessly with its wild Highland setting.
-Sustainability is at the heart of the project, with off-grid elements including renewable energy systems, water management solutions, and energy-efficient design.
-We’ve also developed a wild landscape design that enhances the home’s connection to its surroundings, creating a natural, low-maintenance outdoor space that celebrates the beauty of the local environment.
+The house features a timber frame and is clad in locally sourced Scottish larch, allowing it to sit gently within its Highland landscape.
+Sustainability drives the design, with off-grid architecture elements such as renewable energy systems, water harvesting, and energy-efficient construction.
+The surrounding wild landscape design promotes biodiversity while connecting the home to its natural setting in a low-maintenance, ecological way.

-Now in the technical design stage, we’re working with skilled contractors to bring this vision to life.
-The result will be a warm, inviting home that harmonises with its rugged, rural location.
+Now in the technical design stage, we're working closely with skilled local contractors to bring this vision to life.
+The result will be a warm, resilient home - an environmentally conscious Highland retreat that celebrates landscape, craftsmanship, and self-sufficiency.

 Project